 - your employer has a permanent establishment in the country of work, or

 - you are hired out to an enterprise in the country of work.

 If none of these conditions is met, your salary will only be liable to tax in Norway.
 There are certain exceptions; see below under "Special rules".

 If you live in Norway in a municipality which has a border with Sweden and work in a border municipality in Sweden, you will be covered by the cross-border commuter rule.
 The same applies if you live in Norway in a municipality which has a border with Finland and work in a border municipality in Finland.
-The cross-border commuter rule means that you only have to pay tax on your salary in the country in which you are resident.
-It is a condition that you normally visit your permanent home in the country in which you are resident at least two days a week with one overnight stay.
+If you are a cross-border commuter, you only have to pay tax on your salary in Norway.
+It is a condition that you stay regularly in your permanent home in Norway at least two days a week (spending the night).

 The new Svinesund bridge